-Whether you’re looking for a make-ahead breakfast option for your toddler or a relatively mess-free kids breakfast option to give them as you head out the door in the morning, this Banana Oatmeal Breakfast Cookie Recipe fits the bill!
+Whether you’re looking for a make-ahead breakfast option for your toddler or a healthy snack option, this Banana Oatmeal Breakfast Cookie Recipe fits the bill!
 They’re easy, made with straight forward ingredients, packed with nutrients, and are super delish.

 I’ve been trying to stock the fridge and freezer with grab-and-go breakfasts to make it easier for us to eat well on busy mornings.
 These breakfast cookies are a forever favorite of our.
 They have a very soft texture, which makes them easy for even younger toddlers who are still learning to manage more complex textures to handle, and a naturally sweet flavor from the ripe bananas.

 I like to make a batch of these healthy Banana Cookies when we have overripe bananas and we need a break from all of the muffins I usually make!
 I often bake a batch, then put half into the fridge for the week ahead and half into a zip top freezer bag for a future week.
 The only issue I sometimes have is that my toddler likes to eat all of the raisins out of hers…and mine!